niallhunt-toast/BDDKataTemplate/README.md

 Brought to you by Niall Hunt and Roberto Gambuzzi

+This BDD based Kata is designed to help you understand the principles of BDD and how to write scenarios and feature files.
+This is a group exercise and you are encouraged to work together to complete the tasks.

+To get started clone this repo and checkout the appropriate branch for the language you are using.
+You will find the instructions for each step in the relevant feature file.
+You will find the instructions for running the tests in the README for each language.

+The Kata itself is a slightly modified version of Gianfranco Alongi's [grocery store kata](https://github.com/Gianfrancoalongi/incremental_katas/tree/master/Grocery_store).

 ## Languages

 This repo consists of the boilerplate and setup for 3 languages: